RoyalIcing/Orb/README.md

 - **Run dynamic Elixir code at compile time** e.g. talk to the rest of your Elixir application, call out to an Elixir library, or make network requests.
 - **Compile modules on-the-fly** e.g. use feature flags to conditionally compile code paths or enable particular WebAssembly instructions, creating a custom “tree shaken” WebAssembly module per user.

+## Status

+Orb is alpha in active development.
+My aim is to refine the current feature set and complete a `.wasm` compiler (current it compiles to WebAssembly’s `.wat` text format) in order to get to beta.

 ## Libraries

 - **Orb** (alpha): Write WebAssembly 1.0 in Elixir.
 - [**SilverOrb**](https://github.com/RoyalIcing/SilverOrb) (work-in-progress): Batteries-included standard library for Orb.
-- OrbExtismPDK (coming soon): Write Extism plugins in Elixir with Orb.
+- OrbExtismPDK (coming later): Write Extism plugins in Elixir with Orb.

 ## Installation